hartwigmedical/hmftools/isofox/README.md

 #### B. Expected GC distribution

-For each of the sampled fragments in each transcript (including unspliced transcripts), the GC content is also measured.
-For each transcript the unbiased proportion of expected fragments with each GC count between 0 and 2x the read length is calculated.
+For each of the sampled fragments in each transcript (including unspliced transcripts), the GC content (rounded to nearest 1%) is also measured.
 This is used subsequently to estimate GC bias.

-*TODO* - Problem with fragments < 2 x read length.

 ### 4. Counting abundance per unique group of shared transcripts